CtrlAltLeo/DiscordJeopardy/README.md

 # DiscordJeopardy
-Discord Jeopardy was started in 2021 by HexZ as a way for our friend group to get together and answer funny trivia about each other, and as a break from playing that damn rage game all the time.
+Discord Jeopardy was started in 2021 by HexZ as a way for our friend group to get together and answer funny trivia about each other, and as a break from playing that valorant rage game all the time.

 In 2022, Hex approached me and asked if it was possible to create a board for jeopardy for a more interactive experience.
 It didn't seem like too hard of a tasque, so I decided to give it a whirl.